elves/elvish/PACKAGING.md

 -   Disable cgo by setting the `CGO_ENABLED` environment variable to 0.

--   Follow the requirements above for putting [accurate version information](#accurate version information) into the binary, so that the user is able to uniquely identify the build by running `elvish -version`.
+-   Follow the requirements above for putting [accurate version information](#accurate-version-information) into the binary, so that the user is able to uniquely identify the build by running `elvish -version`.

     The recommendation for how to set `VersionSuffix` when